-We want to discuss the two most common on the US trails and primarily the triple crown trails, these are black bears and grizzly bears.
+We want to discuss the two most common US trails and primarily the triple crown trails.
+These are black bears and grizzly bears.

 Black bears are able to be scared off typically with just loud noises or if you are incredibly worried a bear spray can give you peace of mind.

 The grizzly is North America’s largest land predator, and most are brown but can vary to almost black.